-We have exclusive rights to tenapanor in the U.S. and we have established agreements with Kyowa Kirin Co., Ltd. ("KKC") in Japan, Shanghai Fosun Pharmaceutical Industrial Development Co.
-Ltd. ("Fosun Pharma") in China and Knight Therapeutics, Inc. ("Knight") in Canada for the development and commercialization of tenapanor for certain indications in their respective territories.
+We have exclusive rights to tenapanor in the U.S. and we have established agreements with Kyowa Kirin in Japan, Fosun Pharma in China and Knight in Canada for the development and commercialization of tenapanor for certain indications in their respective territories.

-Knight has exclusive rights for the development, commercialization and distribution of tenapanor in Canada for hyperphosphatemia and IBS-C. In March 2021, Knight announced the commercial availability of IBSRELA in Canada, following its approval by Health Canada in April 2020.
-Under the terms of the Knight Agreement, Knight paid us a \$2.3 million upfront payment.
-We may also be eligible to receive approximately CAD22.2 million for development and commercialization milestones, or approximately \$16.1 million at the currency exchange rate on September 30, 2022, of which \$0.7 million has been received and recognized as revenue as of September 30, 2022.
+In March 2018, we entered into an exclusive license agreement with Knight ("Knight Agreement") for the development, commercialization and distribution of tenapanor in Canada for hyperphosphatemia and IBS-C. In March 2021, Knight announced the commercial availability of IBSRELA in Canada, following its approval by Health Canada in April 2020.
+Under the terms of the Knight Agreement, Knight paid us a \$2.3 million non-refundable, one-time payment in March 2018.
+We may also be eligible to receive approximately CAD 22.2 million for development and commercialization milestones, or approximately \$16.7 million at the currency exchange rate on June 30, 2023, of which \$0.7 million has been received and recognized as revenue as of June 30, 2023.
 We are also eligible to receive royalties throughout the term of the agreement, and a transfer price for manufacturing services.
-The variable consideration related to the remaining development milestone payments has not been included in the transaction price as they were fully constrained at September 30, 2022.
+The variable consideration related to the remaining development milestone payments has not been included in the transaction price as they were fully constrained at June 30, 2023.

-KKC has exclusive rights for the development, commercialization and distribution of tenapanor in Japan for cardiorenal indications.
-Under the terms of the agreement with KKC, we received a \$30.0 million upfront payment from KKC, and we may be entitled to receive up to \$55.0 million in total development and regulatory milestones, of which \$10.0 million has been received and recognized as revenue as of September 30, 2022.
-We may also be eligible to receive approximately \(\frac{4}{8} \).5 billion for commercialization milestones, or approximately \(\frac{5}{8} \).7 million at the currency exchange rate on September 30, 2022, as well as reimbursement of costs plus a reasonable overhead for the supply of product and royalties on net sales throughout the term of the agreement.
+In November 2017, we entered into an exclusive license agreement with Kyowa Kirin ("2017 Kyowa Kirin Agreement") for the development, commercialization and distribution of tenapanor in Japan for cardiorenal indications.
+Under the terms of the 2017 Kyowa Kirin Agreement, we received a \$30.0 million upfront payment from Kyowa Kirin, and we may be entitled to receive up to \$55.0 million in total development and regulatory milestones, of which \$20.0 million has been received and recognized as revenue as of June 30, 2023.
+We may also be eligible to receive approximately \(\frac{x}{8.5}\) billion for commercialization milestones, or approximately \(\frac{x}{58.8}\) million at the currency exchange rate on June 30, 2023, as well as reimbursement of costs plus a reasonable overhead for the supply of product and royalties on net sales throughout the term of the agreement.
 As discussed in Note 7.
-Deferred Royalty Obligation, the future royalties and commercial milestone payments we may receive under the 2017 KKC Agreement will be remitted to HealthCare Royalty Partners IV, L.P. pursuant to a Royalty and Sales Milestone Interest Acquisition Agreement.
+Deferred Royalty Obligation Related to the Sale of Future Royalties, the future royalties and commercial milestone payments we may receive under the 2017 Kyowa Kirin Agreement will be remitted to HealthCare Royalty Partners IV, L.P. pursuant to a Royalty and Sales Milestone Interest Acquisition Agreement.